Flight-Free-UK/flight_free_uk_website/source/posts/how-to-write-to-your-mp.html.markdown

 ---
 published: true
 title: How to write to your MP
-category: flight_free_2020
+category: opinion
 date: 2019-02-15T17:11:48.218Z
 cover_image: /images/uploads/mp.jpg
-summary: >-
-  Having our politicians lead by example will demonstrate that they are serious about climate change.
-Use this draft text to write an email to your MP, asking them to take part in the #flightfree2020 campaign
+summary: "Having our politicians lead by example will demonstrate that they are serious about climate change.
+Use this draft text to write an email to your MP, asking them to take part in the #flightfree2020 campaign"
 author: FlightFree UK
 read_time_minute: 2
 ---